atrocore/atropim/docs/en/faq/consulting-implementation-and-support.md

 We can offer you a free first consultation, contact us and we will make an appointment.

-Alternatively, if you would like to discuss your tasks and problems as well as the possible alternative solutions with the help of TreoPIM in more detail, we can offer you a workshop - via screen sharing, at our premises or at your location.
+Alternatively, if you would like to discuss your tasks and problems as well as the possible alternative solutions with the help of AtroPIM in more detail, we can offer you a workshop - via screen sharing, at our premises or at your location.